 Thankfully there are ways to trick your mind into coming up with consistent and confident answers to these questions.

-If you are having trouble making the decision whether or not a Throughline falls into a Situation or Activity, simply ask yourself:
+If you are having trouble making the decision whether or not a Throughline falls into a Universe or Activity, simply ask yourself:

 If the situation they were stuck in suddenly became unstuck, would there still be a problem?